 The equalizer is a closing force.
 So, the higher the suction line pressure, the more the valve is forced closed.
 The lower the suction line pressure, the more the valve is forced open.

 The spring is also a closing force.
 On an adjustable valve, increasing the spring tension/force results in lower flow and higher superheat, and decreasing the spring tension/force results in more flow and lower superheat.
 In short, counterclockwise = lower superheat, clockwise = higher superheat.

 Making an Adjustment

 Before you adjust anything, the system must have been running for a good long while, and you have observed that the superheat has stabilized.
-You then must check the entire system and surmise that everything else is functional, the valve is being provided with a fully liquid, properly subcooled, high enough pressure feed of refrigerant.
-If at that point you find it is out of range then you can make adjustments.
+You then must check the entire system and surmise that everything else is functional—the valve is being provided with a fully liquid, properly subcooled, high enough pressure feed of refrigerant.
+If you find it is out of range at that point, then you can make adjustments.

 - CAREFULLY remove the hex cap from the base of the valve with a properly sized wrench and a backing wrench exposing the adjustment screw.